Fiji national football team: Recent times (2004–)

 After not competing in a senior international for three years, the national team had two friendlies against A-League side Wellington Phoenix before entering their under-23 squad for the 2015 Pacific Games in Papua New Guinea.
 This was also a qualifier for the 2016 Summer Olympics in Brazil.
 After losing the opening game, they got a draw in the second match with Roy Krishna and Ilimotama Jese each scoring a goal for Fiji.
 More friendlies took place before the national team headed to Papua New Guinea for the 2016 OFC Nations Cup.
 This was also the second round of qualification for the 2018 World Cup.
 With a squad that only had three outside of the National League, Fiji lost the opening game against New Zealand with Krishna getting the only goal in the 3–1 loss.
 After defeating the Solomon Islands in their second game with a Krishna goal, they needed to at least draw Vanuatu in the final group game to have a chance at qualifying to the semis.
 After almost getting the early lead from Krishna, Fiji fell behind by two goals from Dominique Fred and Fenedy Masauvakalo giving Vanuatu the lead.
 The second half saw Fiji tie the match at two-all as goals from Samuela Kautoga and Krishna gave the team hope of qualifying.
 But Fiji was eliminated from the competition as a penalty in the 75th minute by Brian Kaltack gave Vanuatu a spot in the semis by goal difference.

-For finishing third place, they qualified through to the third round of qualifying.
+For finishing third place, they qualified through to the 2018 FIFA World Cup qualification third round.
 Fiji was drawn to face New Zealand and New Caledonia in Group A. Before the first game against New Zealand, Frank Farina was replaced by Christophe Gamel in the top job with Gamel stating, "We respect our opponents and we know that they are strong" in his first press conference as manager.
 Fiji only got a single point from their four games.
 That point was against New Caledonia at Lautoka with the game ending in a two–all draw.

+In July 2025, Fiji was invited by Football Association of Thailand to compete in the 2025 King's Cup held in September 2025.